:

 Health Canada continues to monitor the vaccine rollout, and the regional offices are monitoring any communities where there are significant challenges with clinics.
 We expect that the immunization of first nations on reserve will be completed at the same time as, if not before, the rest of Canada.

 I'd like to update you now on the virtual summit, which was held November 10.
-It was shown live over the Internet and was co-hosted by the and the national chief of the Assembly of First Nations.
+It was shown live over the Internet and was co-hosted by the Minister of Health and the national chief of the Assembly of First Nations.
 This was a live webcast provided to first nations and other partners across the country.
 It provided a comprehensive overview of first nations pandemic preparedness and response.

 There was a panel that led the discussion that included Dr. Kim Barker, from the Assembly of First Nations; Dr. David Butler-Jones; Gina Wilson, who is the senior assistant deputy minister for INAC; and me.
 Initial feedback indicates that it was a success and certainly achieved the goal of delivering important information on H1N1 to first nations communities.